 Drip email campaigns present an opportunity for businesses to build and nurture a customer database over time.
 The goal is to develop customer loyalty through nurturing prospects that will increase sales and repeat business.

-With drip marketing, marketers create a helpful, ongoing dialogue with customers.
+With drip marketing, marketers create a helpful, ongoing dialog with customers.
 This results in potential customers becoming valuable clients.
 By using drip marketing, you can drive interest, build trust, and ultimately generate traffic to your landing pages or website.

 5. Advanced Retargeting: